orkestral/venom/README.md

   devtools: false, // Open devtools by default
   useChrome: true, // If false will use Chromium instance
   debug: false, // Opens a debug session
-  logQR: true // Logs QR automatically in terminal
+  logQR: true, // Logs QR automatically in terminal
-  browserArgs: [''] // Parameters to be added into the chrome browser instance
+  browserArgs: [''], // Parameters to be added into the chrome browser instance
   refreshQR: 15000, // Will refresh QR every 15 seconds, 0 will load QR once.
 Default is 30 seconds });
 ```